gregmarine/ByGregMarine.com/Blog/src/2024/12/26_disney_christmas.md

 Next, I made my way to a quick service to get some breakfast.
 Yeah, I'll not be doing that breakfast again.
 I went to *The Friar's Nook*.
 I had a sausage, egg, and cheese bagel with *potato barrels* (tater tots).
 Those were mid at best.
 I did enjoy the eggnog shake, though.
 I went there for the shake mostly.
 But I also had never been there before.
 So, I thought I'd try something new.
 A one and done experience for me...LOL

+I wasn't sure what attraction(s) I was going to ride at MK.
+I started to walk around and came across Space Mountain.
+I realized it had been a while since I've ridden it.
+The wait time was 50 minutes.
+I didn't really have any set plans in the morning.
+So I decided I'd do it.
+I soon realized they do a special holiday edition...hehehe So I quickly became happy with the choice.
+I hadn't ever ridden that version.

+The wait was much shorter than 50 minutes.
+Plus I told them I was a single rider and they sent me down a special path.
+I skipped about 15 minutes worth of people after having only been in line for about 20 minutes...LOL I really enjoyed the special holiday edition.
+It's basically Christmas lights and music.
+In the ride photo, I look like I'm a time travel visiting from the 1920s...LOL

+After that, I did Carousel of Progress.
+And I tried to do some shopping.
+They didn't have what I was looking for, though.
+Before I left MK, I decided to see if the barbour shop had availability for my first haircut in about 5 years.
+They did and I got a trim...hehehe That was a fun experience.
+My last haircut was at the same place just before the pandemic shut the world down.
+Technically, I had another haircut after that...but it was to remove my hair so that I could shave my head...LOL

+Shortly after I put my name in for the haircut, someone else came to put their name in.
+I was told I'd be waiting about 10 minutes.
+They were told it would be 20...LOL I wasn't in any hurry.
+So, I went to the Cast and asked them to switch our names so *Rick* could go before me...hehehe

+As I continued to wait, someone came up to me to ask where the Starbucks was.
+I went ahead and directed them to it since I knew where it was.
+They thought I was Cast with my dapper attire...LOL I enjoyed being able to help them, though.

+I was called for my haircut and got *Cari*.
+She did a great job and was a lot of fun to talk to.
+We did a video selfie after I was done.
+They don't allow tipping on credit cards and I didn't have any cash.
+So the Cast that took my payment told me where the ATM was.
+I walked over to the ATM to get some cash and then returned to the barbour shop to give Cari her tip...hehehe

+That was the end of my time at MK.
+So I made my way over to EPCOT for my lunch reservation.